capuanob/better-sensors/README.md

   - `better-sensors -h` for help and options.

   ### Example
-  To achieve continuous execution and colored output, use `better-sensors --loop -t 65:75`
+  To achieve continuous execution and colored output, use `better-sensors --loop -t 65:75` where

     - Current temperature isn't colored if
     - Current temperature is orange if